NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-visual-studio.md

 ## Update a package

+To update a NuGet package, follow these steps:

 1. With your project loaded in **Solution Explorer**, select **Manage NuGet Packages**.
-(For website projects, right-click the **Bin** folder.)
+For website projects, select the **Bin** folder first.

 1. Select the **Updates** tab to see packages that have available updates from the selected **Package source**.
 Select **Include prerelease** to include prerelease packages in the update list.

-1. Select the package to update, select the desired **Version** from the dropdown list on the right pane, and then select **Update**.
+1. Select the package to update.
+On the right pane, select the desired **Version** from the dropdown list, and then select **Update**.

     ![Screenshot showing the NuGet Package Manager with a package selected and its Update button highlighted.](media/update-package.png)

 1. For some packages, the **Update** button is disabled and the following message appears: *Implicitly referenced by an SDK.
 To update the package, update the SDK to which it belongs.* This message indicates that the package is part of a larger framework or SDK and can't be updated independently.
 Such packages are internally marked with `<IsImplicitlyDefined>True</IsImplicitlyDefined>`.
 For example, `Microsoft.NETCore.App` is part of the .NET Core SDK, and the package version is different than the version of the runtime framework used by the application.
-To get a new version of the ASP.NET Core and .NET Core runtime, [update your .NET Core installation](https://aka.ms/dotnet-download).
+To download a new version of the .NET Core, [update your .NET Core installation](https://aka.ms/dotnet-download).
 For more information, see [.NET Core metapackages and versioning](/dotnet/core/packages).
 This scenario applies to the following commonly used packages:
    - Microsoft.AspNetCore.All
    - Microsoft.AspNetCore.App
    - Microsoft.NETCore.App